Skip to main content

 Postre de Natas

-A creamy dessert made from the thick cream that forms on top of boiled milk.
-It's typically sweetened with panela (unrefined cane sugar) and flavored with cinnamon.
+A dessert built from the thick skin of cream that forms on boiled milk, sweetened with panela (unrefined cane sugar) and scented with cinnamon.

 vegetarianContains: dairy